 Presentation anxiety is a common psychological phenomenon where individuals experience nervousness, fear, and unease when speaking or presenting in front of an audience.
 It can affect people of all ages and backgrounds and is considered a natural response to the fear of being judged, evaluated, or making mistakes in a public setting.
 Severe presentation anxiety can affect careers or cause a significant disruption to performance and enjoyment of a job.
 At the end of this post, I offer presentation anxiety tips so you can get a head start, but therapy is a great way to ensure that the results are lasting and robust.

 I differentiate presentation anxiety from the more general speech worries because it relates to speaking in front of a large group with prepared remarks.
 A more general fear of public speaking can occur in small groups or even when just talking to one person, and it can occur whether or not the material is prepared.
-The treatment for each of these situations is very similar, but my approach may have minor differences depending on the type of talk you are likely to give.
-My approach to treatment may also depend on whether you have severe presentation anxiety or something more mild.
+The treatment for each situation is very similar, but my approach may have minor differences depending on the type of talk you are likely to give.
+My approach to treatment may also depend on whether you have severe presentation anxiety or something milder.

 I use various techniques to help people conquer presentation anxiety, including cognitive behavioral therapy, relaxation, self-talk, and general positive psychology.
 I also offer a specialty service that provides more intensive treatment that can be timed to meet your specific needs before and after a presentation.